haberdashPI/bistable/README.md

 julia> using IJulia; notebook()
 ```

-## Experimental Noter
+## Experimental Notes

 These are odds and ends I need to remember when writing up the paper:

 To get the data from Húpe and Pressnitzer 2006 I extracted the data of
 the histogram using https://automeris.io/WebPlotDigitizer/ for the auditory
-data.
-I think computed the skew and the kurtosis assuming
-that all binned data were at the mean of their bins.
+data, assuming each percept had a length equal to the bin center.